zlianghahaha/zlianghahaha.github.io/_pages/about.md

 * One paper accepted to **DAC**, Cheers!
 Feb.2023
 * I will join **JPMorgan Chase & Co** as a Global Technologies Research Associate Intern in Quantum Computing Program during June 2023 - Augest 2023.
 * I will join **Yale Quantum Insitute** as a visiting scholar under supervised by **Prof. Yongshan Ding** during Feb 2023 - June 2023.
-* I am happy to share I get married with **Yiru Wang** on Oct 12th in Las Vegas (officially married)!!!
-I fall in love with **Yiru Wang** for over four years and we finally together to make a family!
 * One paper will apear on **ICCAD**, Cheers!
 Aug.2022
 * One paper accepted to **QCE**, Cheers!
 June.2022
 * **Zhiding** and Hanrui has organized quantum computing systems lecture series, please check [Our Website](https://sites.nd.edu/quantum/) sign up on the mail list and follow the update!
 Welcome to contact for give a talk in our series!